williamscch/myshop/README.md

 MY SHOP is a Restful API that is functional for an online shop.
 Users can see products, filter them by category, price and name, as well as add products to the shopping cart and place orders.
 You can also log in as an admin, who can manage the web app, adding categories and products, as well as deleting and updating them, and managing users and customers.

+## Front-end Repository

+The front-end repository for this project can be found at: https://github.com/williamscch/myshop-client

 ## Built With

 - Node.js